Unfortunately, the options for maternity wear in bigger sizes tends to be limited.

 They needn’t break the bank, however, and while they won’t have the longevity in your wardrobe of some other options they are at least certain to be a comfy choice just after you’ve given birth when you’re likely to be feeling a little squashy.

-Crossover tops can also work well with stretchy waisted skirts, which don’t necessarily have to be from a ‘maternity’ range.
+Crossover tops can also work well with stretchy-waisted skirts, which don’t necessarily have to be from a ‘maternity’ range. you just need to look for ones with plenty of fabric at the front.

-Lightweight cotton crinkle and gypsy skirts can work especially well as they have a lot of fabric available which can expand as needed.
+There are plenty of variations of the style on the market; from lightweight cotton crinkle and gypsy maxi skirts, which can work especially well as they have a lot of fabric available; to 40s style floral midi-length.
 You can wear the elasticated waistband either above or below your bump, depending on what’s comfortable for you.

 Another option from ‘regular’ clothing lines which can be worn easily when you’re pregnant is the babydoll style or A-line dress, which is fitted around the bust, but then flares out into a fuller skirt which can accommodate a growing bump.